cozy/cozy-stack/docs/registry-publish.md

-# Registry publication
+# Apps registry publication

 ## Automate publication

-The following tutorial explains how to connect your continuous integration based on Travis to automatically publish new versions on the registry.
+The following tutorial explains how to connect your continuous integration based on Travis to automatically publish new versions on the apps registry.

 In this tutorial, we assume: